Danethius/Recipes/README.md

 Lastly, I am going to try to create good atomic commit habits while working on this project.

 Wish me luck!

+Step 1: Create main index in the odin-recipes directory called index.html.

+Step 2: Use VScode to create the HTML boilerplate in the index.html file.
+By typing ! and hitting enter.
+This includes <!DOCTYPE html> , <html lang="en"> , <head> within the head: <meta charset="UTF-8"> and <title> , and finally the <body> element.

+Step 3: Now that you've made a meaningful change to the code, it's time for a git commit.
+    - type git status into the command line, you will see both files (README.md and index.html) are red because you have made changes to them
+    - type add and then the file names you want to add to the staging area
+    - typing git status again wil show the README.md and index.html files are now green instead of red
+    - type git commit -m "add index.html README.md"
+    -